 Being a living donor allows you to give the ultimate gift of life to someone in need.
 Through the act of donation, a healthy person can help a person with end stage renal failure return to a healthier, more functional life.
 Potential donors are encouraged to talk with prior donors about their full range of experiences with living donation.

-If you are interested in being a living donor, contact the Center for Abdominal Transplantation at SSM Health Saint Louis University Hospital at 314-577-8867.
+If you are interested in being a living donor, contact the Transplant Center at SSM Health Saint Louis University Hospital at 314-577-8867.
 You will be asked to complete a short health history, and the nurse coordinator will guide you through the next steps.

 Identify a Living Donor Kidney Champion